jumpman-cmd/Java-30-Days-Of-Code-updated-/Java-30-Days-Of-Code-updated-/DAY 16/README.md

 ## Objective

-Today, we're getting started with Exceptions by learning how to parse an integer from a string and print a custom error message.
+Today, its Exceptions, lets see how to parse an integer from a string and print a custom error message.

 ## Task